 It is particularly useful when playing older games with a native 4:3 or 5:4 aspect ratio on a new monitor that has a more popular aspect ratio, such as 16:9.

-If you are using a monitor with modern aspect ratios such as 16:9 or 21:9 but want to play older games which are based on 4:3 or 5:4 ratio, GPU scaling will allow you to choose whether you want the image to be stretched, have black bars at the sides, or have a black border all around the screen.
+If you are using a monitor with modern aspect ratios such as 16:9 or 21:9 but want to play older games based on a 4:3 or 5:4 ratio, GPU scaling will allow you to choose whether you want the image to be stretched, have black bars at the sides, or have black bars all around the screen.

 How to Enable GPU Scaling

-In order to enable GPU scaling on your system equipped with AMD Crimson (or later) software and a compatible AMD graphics card, follow these steps:
+To enable GPU scaling on your system equipped with AMD Crimson (or later) software and a compatible AMD Radeon graphics card, follow these steps:

 - Open your AMD Radeon settings